 Calculate variable costs

-These costs fluctuate with your sales, but you deal with them every month:
+These costs move with your sales, but they're unavoidable every month:

 At €35,000 monthly sales: